microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationPassword.md

 # New-EntraBetaApplicationPassword

 ## Synopsis
-adds a strong password to an application.
+Adds a strong password to an application.

 ## Syntax